-2 Suitable Ways to Find Sum of Squared Deviations in Excel
+How to Find Sum of Squared Deviations in Excel: 2 Easy Ways

 Finding the sum of squared derivations serves as a measure of data variance.
 However, calculating them can be really cumbersome if we take a large dataset.
 With that in mind, we will try to implement 2 methods to calculate the sum of squared deviations in Excel.
 To demonstrate, we take a dataset where column B represents the students’ names and column C indicates their respective scores.

-Method 1: Find Sum of Squared Deviations Using Mean Average
+Method 1: Find the Sum of Squared Deviations Using the Mean Average

 The first method aims to calculate the sum of squared deviations from the mean using a computational equation in a spreadsheet.
 The difference between the data values and the mean, squared, makes up the sum of squares.
 The equation is